 REST API as an integration point with Bitbucket

 Since times when Bitbucket received support for REST API, it has become much easier to work with and develop custom solutions for it.
 Now there are several add-ons that allow you to integrate the continuous integration with Bitbucket and get information about status of builds.
 While viewing commits in the repository, you can instantly see the status of the build or seamlessly proceed to TeamCity for identifying the issues occurred in the particular commit, or just download the latest version of the application for the customer.

 On the Internet you can find two add-ons for TeamCity that can be used for integration with Bitbucket.
 Commit Status Publisher is being developed by JetBrains, the other – TeamCity Stash Integration – is being developed by the developer known as mendhak.
 Both add-ons have proved to be reliable tools for integrating TeamCity and Bitbucket.
 Let’s review both of them and find their pros and cons.

 Installing add-ons in TeamCity

 Installation of the add-ons in TeamCity is quite simple and is performed in a normal way as described in documentation.
 Just upload ZIP-archives with the add-ons through the administration console of TeamCity, then restart the server and that’s done.
-Add-ons are available and ready to show your the necessary data.
+Apps are available and ready to show you the necessary data.